Alfresco/docs-alfresco/federation-services/latest/config/index.md

 > **Important**: In order to retrieve private chat messages, a payment model is required after a certain number of messages.
 See [this link](https://learn.microsoft.com/en-us/graph/teams-licenses#evaluation-mode-default-requirements){:target="_blank"}.
 Federation Services uses the Get messages across all chats for user method.

-> **Note**: Microsoft Teams file storage for a team is actually just a SharePoint site, with each channel being a folder in the `Documents` library.
+> **Note:** Microsoft Teams file storage for a team is actually just a SharePoint site, with each channel being a folder in the `Documents` library.
 You can view your teams files in SharePoint by going to `https://[tenant].sharepoint.com/sites/[teamName]`.

 ##### Authentication Connection